 What Is the Post-9/11 GI Bill?

 Qualifying service members can receive benefits for up to 36 months.
 These benefits can be used to pay for tuition and fees for eligible educational programs, housing, and educational materials such as books.
-The amount of benefits a service member or veteran receives depends on how much time they served.
+The amount of benefits you receive depends on how much time you have served.

 What Is the Forever GI Bill?

-Benefits for veterans who served only a short time also increased under the Forever GI Bill.
-Service members who served at least 90 days but less than six months receive 50% of the maximum benefit under the Forever GI Bill, as opposed to the 40% that was previously provided under the Post-9/11 GI Bill.
+Benefits for veterans who served only briefly also increased under the Forever GI Bill.
+Service members who served at least 90 days but less than six months receive 50% of the maximum benefit under the Forever GI Bill, as opposed to the 40% previously provided under the Post-9/11 GI Bill.